San Vicente Redwoods

 - Show your support, post your support on your social media networks.

-A cave was recently discovered in CEMEX Redwoods.
+A cave was recently discovered in San Vicente Redwoods (formerly CEMEX Redwoods).
 See the video below from KQED about this fascinating discovery.